Publications

 2007

 Tarakanova, Vera L, Van Leung-Pineda, Seungmin Hwang, Chiao-Wen Yang, Katie Matatall, Mickael Basson, Ren Sun, Helen Piwnica-Worms, Barry P Sleckman, and Herbert W Virgin.
 (2007) 2007.
-“Gamma-Herpesvirus Kinase Actively Initiates a DNA Damage Response by Inducing Phosphorylation of H2AX to Foster Viral Replication”.
+“Gamma-Herpesvirus Kinase Actively Initiates a DNA Damage Response by Inducing Phosphorylation of H2AX to Foster Viral Replication.”.
 Cell Host & Microbe 1 (4): 275-86.

 DNA virus infection can elicit the DNA damage response in host cells, including ATM kinase activation and H2AX phosphorylation.
 This is considered to be the host cell response to replicating viral DNA.
 In contrast, we show that during infection of macrophages murine gamma-herpesvirus 68 (gammaHV68) actively induces H2AX phosphorylation by expressing a viral kinase (orf36).
 GammaHV68-encoded orf36 kinase and its EBV homolog, BGLF4, induce H2AX phosphorylation independently of other viral genes.
 The process requires the kinase domain of Orf36 and is enhanced by ATM.
 Orf36 is important for gammaHV68 replication in infected animals, and orf36, H2AX, and ATM are all critical for efficient gammaHV68 replication in primary macrophages.
 Thus, activation of proximal components of the DNA damage signaling response is an active viral kinase-driven strategy required for efficient gamma-herpesvirus replication.

 Lee, Sangmi, Hye-Jeong Cho, Jung-Jin Park, Yong-Sun Kim, Seungmin Hwang, Ren Sun, and Moon Jung Song.
 (2007) 2007.
-“The ORF49 Protein of Murine Gammaherpesvirus 68 Cooperates With RTA in Regulating Virus Replication”.
+“The ORF49 Protein of Murine Gammaherpesvirus 68 Cooperates With RTA in Regulating Virus Replication.”.
 Journal of Virology 81 (18): 9870-7.

 Our functional mapping study of murine gammaherpesvirus 68 (MHV-68, or gammaHV-68) revealed that a mutant harboring a transposon at the ORF49 locus (ORF49(null)) evidenced a highly attenuated in vitro growth.
 ORF49 resides adjacent to and in an opposite direction from RTA, the primary switch of the gammaherpesvirus life cycle.
 A FLAG-tagged ORF49 protein was able to transcomplement ORF49(null), and a revertant of ORF49(null) restored its attenuated growth to a level comparable to that of the wild type.
 The FLAG-tagged ORF49 protein promoted the ability of RTA to activate downstream target promoters and enhanced virus replication from the ORF50(null) virus in the presence of RTA.
 Furthermore, ORF49 enhanced wild-type virus replication by increasing the RTA transcript levels.
 Our data indicate that ORF49 may perform an important function in MHV-68 replication in cooperation with RTA.